ibm-cloud-docs/openwhisk/namespaces.md

 ### How do I see a list of my {{site.data.keyword.openwhisk_short}} namespaces?

 You can see a list of your {{site.data.keyword.openwhisk_short}} namespaces by running the [`namespace list` command](/docs/openwhisk?topic=cloud-functions-cli-plugin-functions-cli#cli_namespace_list).
 Note that this command lists all of the namespaces in the currently selected region.
 It also lists the namespace type.
-For example, whether it is a Cloud Foundry-based namespace or anIAM-based namespace.
+For example, whether it is a Cloud Foundry-based namespace or an IAM-based namespace.

 **Example**
 ```